csdavids519/QuickSushi/README.md

 + #### Hero Section
     * On large screen devices a fixed image displaying the interior of the restaurant is displayed.
     * On smaller screen devices a fixed image displaying assorted sushi rolls is displayed.
-    * Image is overlayed with information about restaurant hours and location
+    * Image is overlayed with information about restaurant hours and location.
-    * Center of the hero image is a link to jump to the 'Reserve Table' page
+    * Center of the hero image is a link to jump to the 'Reserve Table' page.

 + #### Review Section
-    * Displays a large collection of customer reviews to show new comers the positive experience others have had.
+    * Displays a large collection of customer reviews to show newcomers the positive experience others have had.
     * When mouse hovering over a review image it grows and centers so the user is able to read the text clearly.